ScreaMy7/aadarsh-screamy/README.md

-## I'm a  Developer, hacker and Cyber securuty enthusiast!!
+## I'm a  Developer, hacker and Cyber security enthusiast!!

 - 🌱 I’m currently learning web security
 - 👯 I’m looking to collaborate with other hackers